-- Crossing the Threshold: Statutory Expert Reports in Suits Against Professionals, co-authored with Tiye Foley for and accompanying live presentation at the 2013 Corpus Christi Bar Association Advanced Personal Injury Law Seminar.
+- Crossing the Threshold: Statutory Expert Reports in Suits Against Professionals, authored for and presented at the Corpus Christi Bar Association Advanced Personal Injury Law Seminar, 2013.

-- Recent Developments in Appellate Advocacy, co-authored with Joshua D. Lee and Daniel Deutsch for the Winter 2012-2013 issue of Tort Trial & Insurance Practice Law Journal.
+- Recent Developments in Appellate Advocacy, annual articles co-authored with other appellate lawyers for the Winter issues of Tort Trial & Insurance Practice Law Journal, 2013, 2015, and 2016.

-- Prosecuting and Defending Motions to Compel Arbitration: What Works, What Won't, authored for and accompanying live presentation at 2011 Corpus Christi Bar Association Advanced Personal Injury Law Seminar.
+- Prosecuting and Defending Motions to Compel Arbitration: What Works, What Won't, authored for and presented to the Corpus Christi Bar Association Advanced Personal Injury Law Seminar, 2011.

 - J.D., 1997, University of Texas School of Law, with honors.